The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 In most cases, you'll start your interview process with Meta by talking to an HR recruiter on the phone.
 They are looking to confirm that you've got a chance of getting the job at all, so be prepared to explain your background and why you’re a good fit at Meta.
 You should expect typical behavioral and resume questions like, "Tell me about yourself","Why do you want to work at Meta?", or "Tell me about your current day-to-day."

-The next step after your recruiter call is the first-round interview.
-This will usually be one 45- to 60-minute phone call with your hiring manager.
-It’s possible you may also have a second call that’s more technical.
+The next step after your recruiter call is the initial interview.
+This will usually be one 45-minute call with an engineering manager at Meta.
+Some candidates also have a second call that’s more technical.

 2.1.4 Onsite: 5 or 6 interviews

-If you pass the first-round interview, you’ll be invited to do the "onsite".
+If you pass the initial interview, you’ll be invited to do the "onsite".
 The onsite interviews are the biggest test for Meta EM candidates.
-During this interview loop, you'll have five or six separate 45-minute interviews with several different interviewers from Meta, consisting of:
+During this interview loop, you'll have five or six separate 45-minute interviews with several different engineering managers and leaders from Meta, consisting of:

 2.2 What happens behind the scenes